-Margeret Minnis, an environmental studies professor at the University, stated, “People who live in the mountains never expect to see such dramatic rainfall events; climate change is causing warmer oceans, more water evaporating, and rainfalls that surpass all previous rain events, not just on the East Coast of America, but all over the world.
+Margeret Minnis, an Environmental Studies professor at the University, stated, “People who live in the mountains never expect to see such dramatic rainfall events; climate change is causing warmer oceans, more water evaporating, and rainfalls that surpass all previous rain events, not just on the East Coast of America, but all over the world.
 Environmental scientists have been predicting this for decades, but now, we see the phenomenon unfolding, and it seems to be worse than anyone predicted.”

 McCormack also emphasized that climate change is worsening and that we must find a way to combat environmental disasters.
 She suggested battling intense weather conditions by implementing anti-flooding infrastructure to prevent widespread damage from future hurricanes.